Get familiar with some very small life forms.

-Humans have spent the last 80 years trying to rid ourselves and our environment of "germs."
-Antibiotics have saved countless livesbut with unintended consequences to our microbiomes that we are only beginning to understand.
+Humans have spent the last 80 years trying to clean “germs” from our bodies and our homes.
+Antibiotics have saved countless lives—but with unintended consequences to our microbiomes that we are only beginning to understand.

 In this game, your mission is to destroy an infectious colony of bacteria.
 But watch out—the bacteria have a trick up their sleeves.